ARM-software/arm-trusted-firmware/docs/firmware-design.md

 implementation via a platform defined mechanism.
 On a cold boot, the platform must place any secondary CPUs into a safe state while the primary CPU executes a modified BL3-1 initialization, as described below.

-#### Architectural initialization

-As the first image to execute in this configuration BL3-1 must ensure that interconnect coherency is enabled (if required) before enabling the MMU.

 #### Platform initialization